endlessm/flatpak-bundler/README.md

 This modules allows building flatpaks programatically from node.
 It requires flatpak >= 0.6.13 to be installed on your system.

-Under the hood, this is just a wrapper for the `flatpak-builder` tool with some extra sugar added.
-Complete documentation of the `flatpak-builder` can be found by running `man flatpak-builder`.
+Under the hood, this is just a wrapper for the [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder) tool with some extra sugar added.

 With `flatpak-builder` you specify a runtime, sandbox permissions and software modules to build into you application, and build a flatpak from start to finish.